-We have talked about using gears on an electric bike.
+We have talked about using gears on an electric bike in this article.
 Now let’s discuss specifically electric assistance levels and how to best use them.

 How to choose electric assist levels on an e-bike?
 For e-bikes with more than one electric assistance level, maintaining a steady riding pace is key.
 Use different electric assistance levels in combination with mechanical gears to maintain a steady pace and confront various terrain.

-In this post, I am mostly referring to pedelec electric assisted bikes.
+In this article, I am mostly referring to pedelec electric-assisted bikes.
 Pedelec e-bikes are electric bicycles, which you have to pedal in order to move forward and engage their electric motors.
 There are also throttle electric bikes, which you can ride as scooters.
 No need to actively pedal an e-bike that has a throttle.

 What are electric assistance levels on an e-bike?

 Electric assistance levels or electric speeds on an e-bike define how much electric motor is helping your pedaling efforts.
 On currently available models, there could be a minimum of one and a maximum of seven or even eight levels of electric assistance on an e-bike.

 For example, Bosch electric assistance system has five levels, which are OFF > ECO > TOUR > SPORT > TURBO, while Shimano power system uses only four: OFF > ECO > NORMAL > HIGH.

 Each electric assistance system (Bosch, Yamaha, Shimano, or other) complements your pedaling efforts by giving you more electric power, depending on the assistance level selected.

 Bosch electric system, for example, gives you:

 How many electric assistance levels are needed?